Planning company goals

 Creating a goal is kind of like creating a task.
 Start by answering these questions:

-- Am I setting an org-wide goal, or just for my team? → Use the dropdown menu to select your org or just a team.
-Your goal will be visible to everyone in the org or on that team.
+- Am I setting a company-wide goal, or just for my team? → Use the headers Company goals and Team goals to select your organization or a particular team.
+Your goal will be visible to everyone in the company or on that team.
+To view the goals you own, navigate to My goals.

 - Who is ultimately responsible for the goal being achieved?
-Is there a deadline? → Just like a task, you’ll assign the goal to a teammate and give it a due date if it has one
+Is there a deadline? → You'll assign the goal to a teammate and assign it a time period.
+Time periods can be customized to your organization's fiscal year by your Asana Admin through the Admin Console.

-- How will you measure if you hit your goal? → Click into the goal and add sub-goals that represent your key results.
-Sub-goals can also have assignees and deadlines.
+- How will you measure if you hit your goal? → Click into the goal and add sub-goals or projects that represent your key results.
+Sub-goals can also have assignees, deadlines, and be set up to be measured automatically.

 More tips for using Goals

-- Anyone who owns a goal should update the progress metric regularly.
-Set up a recurring task so you don’t forget.
+- Anyone who owns a goal should update its status regularly.
+Set up a recurring task so you don't forget.

 - To get status updates on the work that ladders up to the goal, rely on project status updates.
 By creating a portfolio of all the projects that contribute to your goal, you can see real-time updates across each project in one place.

 - Goals should be org-wide or by team.
-For personal individual goals, rely on Milestones and track them in a goals project to share with managers and relevant teammates.
+For personal individual goals, rely on private goals that you can view in your My goals and link them to 1:1 projects to share with managers or teammates.
+Go more in-depth with our guide article on Getting started with Goals.

 Go more in-depth with our feature focus page in the Help section.